 - It is a regulatory requirement.
 Many professional organisations, such as the Architects Registration Board, require their members to have PI insurance before they can practice.

 - It is contractually required by the customer.

-- It provides extra protection against potential legal costs and expenses.
+- It provides extra protection against potential legal costs, expenses and compensation claims.

 Professional Indemnity Policy Overview

 PI insurance offers protection for service errors, contract performance disputes or any other professional liability issues.
 These policies can include legal defence costs, damages and compensation due to professional negligence, which can be quite substantial.

 PI policies generally have both a claim limit and an annual limit, which is based on the insured’s exposure.
 The claim limit is the maximum amount that will be paid for any single event, and the annual limit is the maximum that will be paid in any one year.
 Also common extensions include continuation of cover, liability for loss of documents, and court attendance and staff disruption costs.

 There are also common exclusions typically found in PI policies.
 These include liability for non-financial losses and intentional, dishonest or fraudulent acts by the professional.

 There are many different forms of professional liability insurance and various factors to consider when purchasing PI cover for your business.
 Because there isn’t a standard policy, an experienced broker who understands your company and can knowledgeably design a policy to meet your needs is invaluable.
 Contact Inspire Insurance Services at 02475 189625 to learn how PI insurance fits into you.